For more information or questions, email us at email@example.com.

 With support from the Hurricane Island Center for Science and Leadership, Offshore Year magnet students will participate in a variety of field and place-based marine and environmental studies programming, becoming fully-immersed in a community dedicated to aquaculture, commercial fishing, and historical traditions spanning multiple generations.

 Offshore students are integrated into the school and community, living in a five-bedroom house in the North Haven village with house parents and supervisory support of the NHCS staff and community members.

 The Offshore curriculum uses experiential and project-based methods to teach marine studies, the social and economic impact of climate change on coastal communities, aquaculture, and effective community leadership.
-The Offshore experience will cultivate senses of confidence, self-reliance, and ignite individual passions.
+The Offshore experience will cultivate confidence, self-reliance, and ignite individual passions.
 We expect Offshore students to find their voice, take a very active role in their learning, and master the acquisition of specific skills independently.